 Whether you’re creating a new account this year, or using an account that you used last year it’s best to update your passwords.

 It’s tempting to use easy, memorable items like your dog’s name or your SIN– but don’t!
-With the record number of online breaches in 2018 it’s mandatory to use unique, complex passwords for every account.
+With online breaches increasing year over year it’s crucial that you use unique, complex passwords for every account.

 Better yet, use 2 Factor Authentication (2FA) to ensure only you have access to your accounts.